 DTF printing can easily take on complex designs with intricate details.
 Still, you’ll need the right software to get the correct print characteristics, color performance, and overall print quality post-transfer.
 The RIP software you plan to use must be able to handle CMYK and white colors.
 AcroRip is one well-known RIP software used by many garment printers.

 You can purchase a copy of AcroRip, which is compatible with a wide range of printers, for at least $300 or more from authorized resellers.
-Some resellers also offer onboarding support packages, allowing you to get help to set up the software to work with your printers.
+Some resellers also offer onboarding support packages, allowing you to get help setting up the software to work with your printers.

 It helps to familiarize yourself with color management and ICC profiles to ensure you’re maximizing the capabilities of your software and avoiding potential mistakes when applying the colors to the prints.
-Properly managing these aspects contributes to excellent print quality.
+Poor color management might mean you’ll be getting the wrong shade of red for a design.
+As such, properly managing these aspects is important to achieve excellent print quality.

 Hot Melt Adhesive Powder